Opengress/Slimgress/README.md

 ## v0.3 - by which time players should be able to leave marks on the world and play by game rules
 - Deploy on to portals to power them up (done)
-- Flipcards
+- Flipcards (done)
 - Weapons (firing of) (done)
-- Data/battery saver toggles
+- Data/battery saver toggles (some exist now)

 ## v0.4 - by which time it should be possible to have an enemy team or enemy bot

-- Portal mods
+- Portal mods (done)
-- Complete handling login/auth situations (need accept TOS, need name change, stale cookie etc)
+- Complete handling login/auth situations (TOS, name change, stale cookie etc) (done)

 ## v0.5 - by which time strategic gameplay should become a possibility
 - Link portals together

 ## v0.6 - by which time nasty surprises should begin to be known

-- Pick up items from map/floor
+- Pick up items from map/floor (done)

 ## v0.7 - Quality of life stuff
 - Capsules